Tony118g/doctor-diary/README.md

    * Feedback For Invalid Time input
       * The times are presented as a list of options to choose from.
       * If the user enters an option that is not in the list, the following message is displayed.
+         * Note that the same validation process is carried out when a user needs to select an appointment to cancel from a list of options.

       ![screenshot of feedback for invalid time input](readme-images/invalid-time-feedback.png)